kiranvenom1209/Ammu-AI/local_llm/README.md

 ---

-## 🛠️ How to Use this Dataset for Fine-Tuning
+## 🛠️ Using the Dataset for Fine-Tuning

 ### Step 1: Extract JSONL file
 ```bash